rlychrisg/keepcursor.nvim/README.md

 -- Toggle whether or not to keep the cursor in the middle. vim.api.nvim_set_keymap('n', '<leader>zz', ':lua require("keepcursor").ToggleCursorMid()<CR>', { noremap = true, silent = true })

--- Disable any KeepCursor functions that are currently enabled and restore previous scroll off value. vim.api.nvim_set_keymap('n', '<leader><leader>z', ':lua require("keepcursor").DisableKeepCursor()<CR>', { noremap = true, silent = true })
+-- Disable any vertical KeepCursor functions that are currently enabled and restore previous scroll off value. vim.api.nvim_set_keymap('n', '<leader><leader>z', ':lua require("keepcursor").DisableKeepCursor()<CR>', { noremap = true, silent = true })

+-- Toggle whether or not the cursor should always stay 20 columns from -- the right side of the screen vim.api.nvim_set_keymap('n', '<leader>ze', ':lua require("keepcursor").ToggleCursorRight(20)<CR>', { noremap = true, silent = true })

+-- Toggle whether or not the cursor should stay on the left as the screen -- scrolls to the right.
+I've included this purely for the sake of having -- a complete set.
+I can't think of a situation where it would be helpful. vim.api.nvim_set_keymap('n', '<leader>zs', ':lua require("keepcursor").ToggleCursorRight(20)<CR>', { noremap = true, silent = true })
 ```

-`:lua ToggleCursorTop(int)` will keep the cursor at the top of the screen, at a distance of whatever integar is passed to it.
-Calling this function again will disable the autocmd and return the scrolloff to its previous value. `:lua ToggleCursorBot(int)` will do the same but for the bottom.
-If you want to disable any active functions you can use `:lua DisableKeepCursor` to restore previous scroll off behaviour.
-Previous scroll off value is only taken when enabling a function from the default state, and remembered until a function is toggled off or disabled.

 ## Lualine
 For a visual indication of any function that may be currently active, you can pass `require('keepcursor').KeepCursorStatus` as a component in your lualine config.
 This is an excerpt from my own, in which I have adjusted the color to make it stand out among the encoding and filetype information, as well as a function to hide the component and its separator if no KeepCursor is active (see lualine docs for more info on these settings).
+Note this only works for vertical functions for now.
 ```
 require('lualine').setup {
     sections = {